JulioCesarCeron/weather-now/README.md

 # weather-now
-App to get information about the city climate you want.
+App to get weather information about the city you want.

-Quickly describing this app, your goal is to get weather information of a specific city at each time interval.
-For this after the first request the information is stored in the browser local storage, and every 2 minutes a function is executed to check if the time interval has already expired, if yes, a new request is made, and the values of date and time are updated.
+Quickly describing this app: Your main goal is show weather information of a specific city at each time interval.
+For this, after the first request, the information is stored in the browser local storage, and every 2 minutes a function is executed to check if the time interval has already expired, if so, a new request is made, and the values of date and time are updated.

 ## run project
 ```